Want 3 simple tips to help you make a faster and easier career change…?

 2. Create a strategic job search plan.

-You want to fish where the fish are, so find out where your potential employers are by reading job boards(MarketingPower.com, CareerJournal.com, theLadders.com, etc.), as well as industry publications, business journals, and company websites.
+You want to fish where the fish are, so find out where your potential employers by reading job boards(MarketingPower.com, CareerJournal.com, theLadders.com, etc.), as well as industry publications, business journals, and company websites.
 You’ll be able to learn which industries are hiring, which companies are hiring and what the hot jobs are!

 •Company websites.
 Create a list of companies where you would like to work.
 Visit their website weekly for on-line job postings, and announcements for departments expanding.